Jamie T: Early life and education

 Jamie T was born Jamie Alexander Treays in Wimbledon, South London on 8 January 1986.
-He was educated at Reed's School leaving at 16 to study at a local sixth form college.
+He was privately educated at Reed's School leaving at 16 to study at a local sixth form college.

 Whilst growing up, Jamie suffered from panic attacks, hence the name of his debut album, Panic Prevention.

 Career

 Zane Lowe made "Salvador" his single of the week and "Back in the Game" his Hottest Record in the World.
-On John Tweddle's show, "Back in the Game" featured as his "Pet Sound" and his single "Stella" was Jo Whiley's Record of the Week.
-"Stella" was also playlisted by BBC Radio 1 thus receiving more airtime across all shows.
+On John Tweddle's show, "Back in the Game" featured as his "Pet Sound" and his single "Sheila" was Jo Whiley's Record of the Week.
+"Sheila" was also playlisted by BBC Radio 1 thus receiving more airtime across all shows.

 "Sheila" was released on 29 July 2006.
 Two videos were made for the song; the first video in 2006 consisted of monkeys living in a house and short clips of Jamie singing, while the second video in 2007 features actor Bob Hoskins walking along the River Thames lip synching to the lyrics.
 On 16 October 2006, Jamie released his anthemic tune, "If You Got the Money" which reached No. 13 in the charts.
 His next single "Calm Down Dearest" was released in the UK on 15 January 2007 and reached No. 9, his first top 10 hit.